Asking for information under the Freedom of Information (FOI) Act 2000 (FOIA 2000) or Environmental Information Regulations (EIR)

 If you are not satisfied with the response you can request an internal review by writing to the address which will be provided at the bottom of our response.
 We aim to respond to internal review requests within the same time frame as the original request - as set out above.

-The review will normally be overseen and approved by a senior manager at Director level, different to the one whom oversaw the original response and by a staff member who was not involved in processing the original request, and overseen and approved by a senior manager at Director level.
+The review will normally be overseen and approved by a senior manager at Director level, different to the one whom oversaw the original response.

 If you are still not satisfied, you can then complain to the Information Commissioner’s Office, which enforces and oversees the Freedom of Information Act.

 For more information about Freedom of Information, contact the Ministry of Justice's Data Access and Compliance Unit at email@example.com.

 All of the information on the NSTA website at www.nstauthority.co.uk, or requested via a Freedom of Information request, is normally free of charge.

 However, there are a few exceptions.
 Information which is free of charge on the website may, in paper format, be a publication for which there is a charge.
 A charge may also be made if copies/further copies are requested.
 Requests for information which is archived may also incur a charge.
 Charges will be based on costs of retrieval, photocopying and postage.
 When you request information, you will be informed of any charge.

 Please also bear in mind that both the Freedom of Information Act 2000 and the Environmental Information Regulations have limitations on what is considered a reasonable cost or burden on the public service for providing information under the Acts.
 More information about this can be found in the links provided to the Ministry of Justice and the Information Commissioners Office.

 Costs involved for providing information under the Freedom of Information Act 2000 are as set out on the Information Commissioner’s Office website.

 Model publication scheme